Spectacular Sunsets Awaken Serene Sunrises

 Lowe’s Wharf Marina Inn 21651 Lowes Wharf Road

 Looking to close out the day with a smile?
 Head to Lowes Wharf Marina, where it’s impossible to meet a stranger in the party-like atmosphere.
 Although there are simple waterfront rooms, you need not stay overnight.
-The restaurant has its own beach where you can play a pickup game of volleyball on the beach and at the outdoor bar where can try your hand at cornhole.
+The restaurant has its own beach where you can play a pickup game of volleyball or try your hand at cornhole at the outdoor bar.
 Share a bucket of beer and snack on oysters freckled with Old Bay while you bask in the sunset glow over the Chesapeake Bay.

 Tilghman Island